wethod/learning-center-source/content/finance/index.md

 4. Click *Save*.

 Based on a specific permission's set some roles are able to edit other requests even when already sent.
 To learn more go to *Permissions* at the bottom of this chapter.

+**Create more than one travel request for the same travel category:**

+{{< img-center src="/uploads/2020/10/09/supplier_list.png" >}}

+1. Click button *New Request*.

+2. Insert project name.
+Job order will be automatically filled by the system.

+3. Insert the main destination for this travel.

+4. If needed, write the purpose of the travel (i.e. meeting with the client).

+5. Insert details for one or more categories of travel between train, flight, car, accommodation and other.

+6. Click *Save*.

+7. Your request will be added to the list of travel requests.

 **Send a travel request:**